madhura-kulkarni-mh/technical-documentation-site/en/core-api/credit-card.md

 # Card Payment Integration
 <hr>

 <i>Card</i> payment is one of the payment methods offered by Midtrans.
-Using this payment method, customers can make payments using a Card (or online-transaction-capable debit card) within Visa, MasterCard, JCB, or Amex network.
+Using this payment method, customers can make payments using a credit card or any online-transaction-capable debit card within Visa, MasterCard, JCB, or Amex network.
 Midtrans sends real-time notification when the customer completes the payment.

 ![visa](./../../asset/image/coreapi/visa.svg ":size=80") <br>
 ![mastercard](./../../asset/image/coreapi/mastercard.svg ":size=80") <br>